bhou2/A-Scrapy-based-Web-Spider/README.md

 The default file is "data.list".
 If necessary, the data can also be saved in a database, such as mysql.
 This can be customized by change the underlaying store from file to database.

 3. The rules for scrawl are defined in the file tag_spider/spiders/tagspider.py

+4. More information of Scrapy can be founded at the official website https://scrapy.org/